 - A. General standards.
 The following general standards shall apply: - 1.
 Requirements.
-All animal keeping activities shall comply with the general requirements in Tables 3-6 and 3-7; and - 2 Household pets.
-There shall be no more than three dogs over the age of four months allowed on a property Household pets are allowed in all zoning districts without Use Permit approval.
-Other household pets are subject to the requirements for keeping small animals as -set forth in Table 3-6.
+All animal keeping activities shall comply with the general requirements in Tables 3-9 and 3-10; and - 2.
+Household pets.
+There shall be no more than three dogs over the age of four months allowed on a property without Use Permit approval.
+Other household pets are subject to the requirements for keeping small animals as set forth in Table 3-9.

-TABLE 3-69 GENERAL REQUIREMENTS FOR THE KEEPING OF SMALL ANIMALS
+TABLE 3-9GENERAL REQUIREMENTS FOR THE KEEPING OF SMALL ANIMALS